-Careers in insurance can meet your wider aspirations – so, if you want to work in a Fortune 500 business, apply for the large companies like AXA, Allianz and Zurich.
-These are companies with hundreds of billions of dollars of assets.
-If you would prefer to work in a small business, take a look at the thousands of local and regional brokers around the country – or the growing number of insurtech start-ups in the London area.
+Careers in insurance can meet your wider expectations – so if you want to work in a Fortune 500 business, apply for the large companies like AXA, Allianz and Zurich.
+If you prefer to work in a small business, take a look at the thousands of local and regional brokers around the country.

 Do you yearn for a career that offers the opportunity for international travel?
 Many organisations have offices around the world and a desire to retain and develop staff.
 This could means liaising with teams around the world with skype and instant messaging or it could mean a travel to the international office.

 There might be a perception that there is little or no social value to what insurance brings to our community and society.
 Insurance is about helping people and businesses mitigate against things going wrong and recover when things go wrong.
 Insurance is also an enabler.
 Without insurance, there would be no innovation.
 No insurance, no SpaceX.
 No insurance, no social media.
 No microinsurance, no way to grow a smallholding.
 The list really is endless.
 It feels good to be part of that profession.

 There’s never been a better time to be part of this profession, which touches and affects all of the important global issues – political risk, climate change, cyber crime and ageing populations.
 So whether you’re an introvert or an extrovert, there is a role for you in this successful, global sector.